icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ng-memento](https://github.com/terzurumluoglu/ng-memento) - Makes your application faster by preventing the same HTTP requests from being called again in your Angular project.
 * [ngx-suspense-of](https://github.com/Celtian/ngx-suspense-of) - Angular directive that adds suspense to your app.
 * [ngx-http-request-state](https://github.com/daiscog/ngx-http-request-state) - An Angular library for wrapping HttpClient responses with loading & error information.
+* [ngs-request-tracker](https://github.com/andrei-shpileuski/ngs-request-tracker) - A library for tracking, storing, and displaying statistics on all HTTP requests.

 #### Integrations